terdelyi/phanstatic/README.md

 <a href="https://packagist.org/packages/terdelyi/phanstatic"><img src="https://img.shields.io/packagist/v/terdelyi/phanstatic" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/terdelyi/phanstatic"><img src="https://img.shields.io/packagist/l/terdelyi/phanstatic" alt="License"></a>

-Phanstatic is a simple, lightweight, CLI based static site generator written in PHP.
+Phanstatic is a dead simple, modern, lightweight, CLI based static site generator written in PHP.
 There are no frameworks or template engines, just simple pages written in pure PHP code and markdown files.
 During the building process, all of your content is transformed into static HTML files, ready to deploy or upload to your server.